Electric Lady Studios

-A few weeks ago it played host to a rather upmarket affair as Christie’s Auction House held its Post War and Contemporary Art viewing there.
+More recently it played host to a rather upmarket affair as Christie’s Auction House held a private Post-War and Contemporary Art viewing there.
 Attended by the great and the good of the art world.
 Fueled by champagne and cocktails.
 And performed to by the Drums.

 Heady stuff indeed.

 Maybe its the greatest club that never was.

 The Electric Lady Studios: 5*…Rock ‘n Roll Mecca

 Warhol: 5* The Genuine Article

 Christies Auction House: 5* The Art Of Art